-You will find many articles in the optical repair business giving opinions about the repair or joining of Titanium frame components.
+You will find many articles in the optical repair business giving opinions about the repair of Titanium eyeglass frames, and fixing Titanium weld components.
 While most of these articles are well intended, many are misinformed, or at best, repeat field data that is outdated and not currently relevant.

 Let us be clear about our terminology.
 Our technique is not a solder, where a soft, low temperature material is used to “glue” two pieces of Titanium together as is done with the Aluminum based repair methods.
 We recognized that the demands of Optical frames required a joint with the tensile strength of Titanium, but without the imbrittlement and crystallization that Argon shielded welding produced.
 It is widely recognized in the retail dispensing field of the Optical industry that the weld methods used in manufacturing produce the problems of crystallization and joint cracking that plagues this high end portion of the market.